 What is QB64?

 The simple answer; because it's fun and easy.
 QuickBasic (and QBasic that shipped with DOS) was a very popular programming language in the 80's and 90's because many early computers, such as the Commodore 64, The Texas Instruments TI99/4A, and the TRS-80 line of Radio Shack computers, used BASIC as their operating system.
 Because of this many early computer enthusiasts "cut their teeth" using BASIC and moving to Microsoft's QuickBasic was a simple way to write software since the familiarity with BASIC was already there.
 QuickBasic (and BASIC in general) fell out of favor when 32bit operating systems started to become the norm.
 The developers of QB64 remember QuickBasic's heyday with fond memories and want to pass that experience onto others while adding modern features for today's powerful computer systems.
 Will the next killer app be written in QB64?
 Probably not.
+(Although a game written in QB64 was green lit on Steam once).
 So why QB64?
 It's a simple way to get introduced to programming while at the same time allowing you to write custom software quickly and easily.
 And who knows, YOU just might write the next killer app in QB64.
 The skills you learn using QB64 and this tutorial are easily transferred to other programming languages as well.

 The first thing you'll need to do is get QB64 installed on your computer system.
 If you already have QB64 installed you may want to upgrade to the latest version.
 You'll also need the tutorial asset file installed to take full advantage of this tutorial.
 Visit the Install QB64 page to get started.